beeplaced/mongoose-operations/README.md

 # mongoose-operations
-a set of mongoose-operations to create, find, update on a given connection
+a set of mongoose-operations to create, find, update, count on a given connection

 ## Table of Contents